-(Also known as poplar)
+(Also known as poplar) for internal use.

 This is an extremely versatile tight grain hardwood; it is an ideal quality moulding timber.
 Stains or polishes well.